LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 ----------------------------------
 New features and refactoring

-- introduced `flutter_clean_architecture` package and refactored the whole project to its directives and API
+- introduced `flutter_bloc` package and refactored the whole project to its directives
-- used `BackgroundUseCase` for searched movies query alternatively with `UseCase` for web in `GetSearchedMoviesUseCaseFactory` factory
-- extracted generic methods for sending data from usecases via `Stream` or between-isolates message
-- then simplified `GetSearchedMoviesUseCaseFactory` to the basic `UseCase` (no multi-isolates) to allow for clean mocking in tests (see details below)
-- simplified `MovieListState` as a consequence of replacing `riverpod`'s `StateNotifier` architecture with `flutter-clean-architecture`'s `refreshUI` - but unsure whether direct exposing of its fields is a good practise?
+- simplified `MovieListState` as a consequence of replacing `riverpod`'s `StateNotifier` architecture with `flutter_bloc`
+- refactored all navigation to Flutter's native `Navigator` called in `BlocListener` and removed `go_router` package
+- extracted app navigation to hybrid pattern: local `MovieListNavigator`, global `AppNavigator` in order to separate navigation concern from UI and business logic and keep feature-local navigation separated from global nav
+- refactored `MovieListState` to incorporate navigation commands in the form of abstract class `NavigationCommand` implementations,
 - replaced `Riverpod` DI with `get_it`
-- introduced handling all exceptions by logging or rethrowing them to `Controllers` which then handle them
+- introduced handling all exceptions by logging or rethrowing them to be handled in calling code
+- introduced proper `MessageDialog` class to communicate errors and messages to the user; the class uses `ButtonBuilder` to create standardized buttons
+- centralized Widget sizes in single class `AppSizes` to control app's look from one place in the code

 #